 Requirements: Access to a computer with high-speed internet.

-Course Fee & Discounts: $175+HST.
-UWindsor Alumni, staff and students are entitled to discounts.
-Contact email@example.com for more information.
+Course Fee & Discounts: $250 + HST.
+UWindsor Alumni, staff, students, and Hire UWindsor Partners are eligble for discounts.
+Contact email@example.com for the discount code.